Driving and Parking

 Occupants of moving vehicles are not to engage in any unsafe acts, including, but not limited to: riding on the outside of the vehicle, standing in the back of a truck while it is moving, or riding in the trunks of vehicles.
 The offending Occupant(s) and the driver of the vehicle may be issued citations.

-All accidents should be immediately reported to the South Georgia College Public Safety Department.
+All accidents should be immediately reported to the South Georgia State College Public Safety Department.

 The driver of the vehicle that collides with an unattended vehicle shall immediately stop and notify either the owner or a Public Safety officer before leaving the scene of the accident.
 If neither can be located, the driver shall leave in a conspicuous place on the stricken vehicle written notice giving the name and address of the driver and the owner of the vehicle causing the damage.